 Cellist Heidi Mausbach, a graduate of the Conservatory of Music at the University of Cincinnati, has enjoyed a fulfilling and diverse orchestral career throughout the US.
 She has played with the Naples Philharmonic, the Florida Orchestra, the Minnesota Opera and was principal cellist of the Greeley Philharmonic from 2000-2008.
 Currently, she is assistant principal of the Cheyenne Symphony, a busy freelance musician and private teacher.

 Heidi has performed in master classes for Janos Starker, Aldo Parisot, and Yo-Yo Ma.
 She is enthusiastic about chamber music and looks forward to every chance she gets to play and teach quartets!

 Benjamin Tomkins has distinguished himself as violinist, composer, writer and educator.
 He received his M.A. from the Cleveland Institute of Music in violin performance, and subsequently won a position with the Charleston Symphony Orchestra.
-He has performed with numerous other orchestras, and has coached extensively as a chamber musician with members of the Cleveland, Miami, Penderecki, Tokyo, Miro,
+He has performed with numerous other orchestras, and has coached extensively as a chamber musician with members of the Cleveland, Miami, Penderecki, Tokyo, Miro, and Arditti quartets.

 As a composer, Mr. Tomkins has had his music performed in recitals and concerts across the country.
 Most recently, his String Quartet was performed as part of the Breckenridge Music Festival winter series, and he is currently engaged this fall for the premier of his piano trio at CU Boulder and a piece for string orchestra for the Denver School of the Arts.